-than amateur florists who raised only a small number of plants.
-In the Origin, Darwin frequently reiterated that "there will be a better chance of favorable variations from the large number of individuals of the same species" than from a smaller number.
+The third reason Darwin offered for expecting common or dominant species to yield more subspecies is the most telling.
+It simply has to do with the character of large numbers.
+He believed that larger populations of individuals, accommodated in extensive, open areas, would contain by chance more individuals with favorable variations than would be found in smaller populations.
+This simple assumption had confirmation in the practice of successful nurserymen, who raised seedlings in very large numbers; as a consequence they were more apt to discover desired variations than amateur florists who raised only a small number of plants (Darwin, 1975, pp. 136-37).
+In the Origin, Darwin frequently reiterated that "there will be a better chance of favorable variations from the large number of individuals of the same species" than from a smaller number (1859, p.
+105, and pp. 41, 70, 102, 110, 125, 177, 179).
 It was an elemental matter of mathematical probability.
 What he did not reckon, however, was that large numbers were effective for the breeder because the latter could search the multitude of individuals for those with desired traits, bring them together, and mate them to produce a new, successful variety.
 In the wild, the advantageous traits manifested by a few individuals would likely be swamped out when they bred with surrounding individuals having average or unfavorable traits.
-Curiously, Darwin had recognized the swamping problem quite early.
+Darwin had recognized the swamping problem quite early.
 In the Essay of 1842, he wondered if there were anything comparable to the breeder's selection going on in nature:

-But is there any means of selecting those offspring which vary in the same manner, crossing them and keeping their offspring separate and thus producing selected races; otherwise as the wild animals freely cross, so must such small heterogeneous varieties be constantly counter balanced and lost, and a uniformity of character preserved.
+But is there any means of selecting those offspring which vary in the same manner, crossing them and keeping their offspring separate and thus producing selected races; otherwise as the wild animals freely cross, so must such small heterogeneous varieties be constantly counter balanced and lost, and a uniformity of character preserved (Darwin, 1909, p.
+5).

-Nature needed some way to bring favorable variations together for mating.
-Larger numbers per se would thus not be more advantageous to the production of distinctive subspecies without nature having some means of selecting that was comparable to the breeder's intentional choosing and segregating.
-Darwin seems to have been misled by
+Nature needed some way to bring individuals with favorable variations together for mating.
+Larger numbers per se would thus not be more advantageous to the production of distinctive subspecies; without nature having some means of selecting that was comparable to the breeder's intentional choosing and segregating, favorable traits would simply languish.
+Darwin seems to have been misled by the analogy with artificial selection.
+He simply assumed that natural selection would, like the breeder, resolve the difficulty.
+(Today, analogous to the problem of swamping is that of gene-flow among subpopulations; relatively little gene-flow will keep species intact and prevent speciation.)